l0d0v1c/Creature/readme.md

 # The Binding Problem Animation

 A single-page HTML/JavaScript implementation of the mathematical "creature" originally defined in Mathematica, illustrating the binding problem in cognitive neuroscience and philosophy.
 Original math and processing code are by artist @yuruyurau on 𝕏 -- check him out.
+Wolfram code https://community.wolfram.com/groups/-/m/t/3516580